agrwljinal/Event-Opps/README.md

-# 🎓 Campus Events & Opportunities Platform - Event Opps
+# 🎓 Campus Events & Opportunities Platform - IGDTUW Opps

 A modern, high-converting, Unstop-inspired event management and tracking platform built tailored for **IGDTUW**.
 The application features a clean, responsive UI styled around the signature collegiate green theme and operates entirely as a modular frontend prototype.
 <br>